PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 # Hide from everything but the Sitemap
 hideFromSitemap: false
 ---
-Once, after finishing a round in *The Texas Chain Saw Massacre*, I decided to rewatch <a href="/library/the-texas-chainsaw-massacre-1974/" target="_blank">the original 1974 film</a> and then started reading critics' opinions on it.
+Once, after finishing a round in The Texas Chain Saw Massacre, I decided to rewatch <a href="/library/the-texas-chainsaw-massacre-1974/" target="_blank">the original 1974 film</a> and then started reading critics' opinions on it.
 I found a review by critic Christopher Sharrett, whom I’ll quote verbatim:

 <div class="t_center castration cover p_relative atcScreen">
 	<p>"If Psycho began an exploration of a new sense of absurdity in contemporary life, of the collapse of causality and the diseased underbelly of American Gothic, The Texas Chain Saw Massacre carries this exploration to a logical conclusion, addressing many of the issues of Hitchcock's film while refusing comforting closure."</p>